otherful (adj).

 We can handle our teachers as prize stallions or pack mules.
 Guess which one gets better results, chief?

-"the most readable & helpful ed leadership book that I’ve ever read"
+"the best school leadership book I've ever read"

 "seriously, EVERY administrator & teacher in the country